Razer Naga: History

 The name Razer Naga is believed to be based on both the Sanskrit word for "snake" and possibly Naga, a World of Warcraft race.
 The first Razer Naga was announced at Gamescom 2009 and released in August 2009.
 The first version of the Naga had a total of seventeen buttons, with twelve being on the left side of the mouse, and a switch on the underside of the mouse that maps them to the keyboard's top number buttons or its numeric keypad.
 The original Naga had a maximum sensitivity of 5,600 DPI.
-DPI stands for "dots per inch", and is a unit for measuring the sensitivity of a mouse, with a higher DPI equaling a higher sensitivity.
 Downloadable software by Razer called AddOns allowed the user to map what each key did.
 The Naga Epic, which was released in November 2010, was the first installment in the Naga series to have wireless functionality.
 It was also released with an interchangeable side panel and the ability to change the color of the lights from a pool of sixteen million colors.
 A redesigned version of the original Naga, called the Naga Molten, was released in early 2011.

 In the second quarter of 2012, the Naga 2012 was released.
 Similarly to the Naga Epic, it came with interchangeable side panels.
 The Naga 2012 supported Razer's Synapse 2.0 software allowing all the buttons to be programmed and that information to be stored online.
 The other 2012 installment was the Naga Hex, the first mouse in the series to have only six programmable side-on buttons.
 Razer noted it was made for multiplayer online battle arenas (MOBAs), such as League of Legends and Diablo 3, instead of massively multiplayer online games (MMOs).
 In May of the same year, the Wraith Red edition was released.
 The only difference between the versions was the coloring.
 In March 2013, after the announcement of a partnership between Razer and Riot Games, a League of Legends style Naga Hex was released, with the only difference being the design and the change from a plastic to a matte surface.